theNewDynamic/thenewdynamic.org/content/tool/forestry.md

   github: ''
   twitter: ''
   other: ''
-description: Sync your Jekyll or Hugo site.
+description: Sync your Jekyll, Hugo or VuePress site.
 Your editors will love it and won’t realize they’re making commits.
 resources: []
 weight: 7
 license: ''